Learn trades which have been to take advantage of portfolio and SPAN margin.

 You’ll also be able to display either a 2D or 3D surface graph of any 1st or 2nd order greek of your choosing.

 This will give you a level of visibility which is not currently available in any retail trading platform.

 In the main course you’ll learn many important concepts which will allow you to take your trading knowledge to the next level.
 You’ll also learn a variety of initial “core trades” which will teach you to combine income trades together with partially or fully financed black swan hedges.

 Apart from the above, our Mastermind group is always hard at work at coming up with creative new trades and trade variants.

-Here are some examples (46 variants), all of which are fully documented in the private Mastermind forums.
+Here are some examples (over 50 trades), all of which are fully documented in the private Mastermind forums.

 (Please forgive some of the unusual naming for the trades.
 Our members have a sense of humor when it comes to naming trades)